-Breastfeeding has the opportunity to be a wonderful experience!
+Breastfeeding has the opportunity to be a wonderful experience.
 Not only will the process give your baby the nutrition they need, but it’s also a sweet bonding opportunity for the both of you.
-Surprisingly enough, alone time with your baby might be rarer than you might originally think.
-This is simply because there will be so many trying to grasp the attention of your newborn.
+That being said it is also a lot of work and a lot of time with just you and your baby, often sitting, in one spot.

 Not sure where you stand?
-Take a look at the following to see why you might decide to use your phone during the feeding time.
+Take a look at the following to see why you might decide to use your phone during the feeding time— or not.

-Multitasking might not just be a desire; it could also be a necessity.
+Multitasking might not just be a desire; it’s a necessity for most parents.
 If you find that sitting down with your baby is the only time you have to yourself to make a quick phone call or slide in an extra email, then why not take advantage of the moment?

 A lot of the time, mothers either don’t stop working or can’t afford to stop working after giving birth.
 If this is the case, they might have to squeeze in every moment they can to ensure their work is completed successfully and in a timely manner.

 Sometimes, phone use can be seen as a stress reliever, where you’re finally able to press pause and scroll through your phone.
 Are you looking through Instagram?
-Perhaps you’re resting your feet to read a book while feeding your infant?
+Checking out pics from the weekend?
+Listening to a parenting podcast?